digitallinguistics/Nisinoon.net/README.md

 8. Click the "Publish release" button at the bottom.
 9. Wait for the bibliography to be synced to Zenodo.

-## Generating the bibliography PDF

-Currently, the bibliography PDF can only be generated manually.
-You can either download [Prince XML](https://www.princexml.com/) and run it on the Bibliography page, or run `npm run pdf` in the local git repo, then commit the changes.

 **Developer note:** The version number in `package.json` will not be kept in sync with the version number of the release.
 It will stay at `v0.1.0`.
 This allows non-developers to create releases.

+## Generating the bibliography PDF

+The bibliography PDF is automatically generated on CI during the build process.

+You can also generate the PDF manually using `npm run pdf`, or by downloading [Prince XML](https://www.princexml.com/) and running it on the Bibliography page.